 - Cover the pan and let the onions cook for about 10-15 minutes, stirring occasionally, until the onions are soft and light brown.
 If you like the onions to turn a deeper color, then add the ¼ teaspoon of sugar.

-- After the onions are cooked, add the mushrooms and cook for about 2-3 minutes longer, until the mushrooms are also soft.
+- After cooking the onions, add the mushrooms and cook for about 2-3 minutes longer, until the mushrooms are also soft.

 - Remove the cooked onions and mushrooms to a bowl and set aside.